How to Win a Hague Convention Child Abduction Case

 Hague Convention cases raise unusual international law, foreign law and treaty law questions.
 They involve the courts in matters of a kind that they are usually not used to handling.
 In many jurisdictions the court may be entirely unfamiliar with Hague cases.
 Accordingly it is usually essential for the lawyers to help the court to an unusual extent.
 Certainly a well-reasoned memorandum of law is essential.

-A Hague Convention attorney may "and should " cite cases not only from the domestic jurisdiction but also from other jurisdictions if they support the client's position.
+A Hague Convention attorney may, and often should, cite cases not only from the domestic jurisdiction but also from other jurisdictions if they support the client's position.
 It has become more usual to cite cases from other jurisdictions in this area of the law than perhaps in any other.
 Courts around the world recognize that it is best to coordinate their decisions with those of other courts internationally and, for that very reason, the Hague Conference on Private International Law has established a database of significant Hague cases from courts around the world.

 Hague Convention cases happen too fast, and too much is at stake for the client, for an attorney to learn about this area of law at the last minute.
 It is extremely important to locate counsel with knowledge and experience in Hague proceedings.
 It is also frequently valuable for a client whose child has been abducted to retain a lawyer in his or her home country who can coordinate with the Hague counsel in the country to which the child has been taken.